If you have multiple inventions related to a main idea or product, when does it make sense to combine them into a single utility patent application?

 The 1-to-1 approach is straightforward: a separate patent application is filed for each invention.
 Where an inventor has two or more related inventions, multiple applications would be filed with each application covering only a single invention.

 Suppose an applicant has invented two distinct product features (let’s call them A and B) and seeks to patent both A and B around the same time.
-The 1-to-1 approach would result in filing a first application on A and a second application on B.
+The 1-to-1 approach would result in filing a first patent application on only A and a second patent application on only B.

 In contrast, a consolidated approach combines multiple inventions into a single specification, which is sometimes called an “omnibus specification.”
 The assumption here is that these inventions are related, and that it would not be a stretch to talk about inventions A and B in the same document.
 The result would naturally be a greater number of drawings and a lengthier description.